-Best New Year's Apple Recipes From The American South
+Two Great New Year's Apple Recipes From Alabama

-Even up in the North in Ohio, families brought out huge cast iron pots to make apple butter behind their farm houses in the early years of the New Nation and on into the 1900s.
-Some farmhouses probably still have those pots and make good use of them over cooking fires in the fall when apples are ripe under the Harvest Moon.
+Some farmhouses or farm-to-table restaurants in rural areas probably still have those iron pots and make good use of them over cooking fires in the fall when apples are ripe under the Harvest Moon.

 - 4 Cups of cooking or baking apples after they are peeled and sliced to a medium thickness